tom-andersson/icenet-paper/README.md

 monthly-averaged SIC server-side, downloads the results, and bilinearly interpolates missing grid cells (e.g. polar hole).
 Note this download can take anywhere from 1 to 12 hours to complete.

 - `./download_era5_data_in_parallel.sh`.
 Downloads ERA5 reanalysis data.
-This runs multiple `python3 icenet/download_era5_data.py`
+This runs multiple parallel `python3 icenet/download_era5_data.py`
-commands to acquire each ERA5 variable in parallel.
+commands in the background to acquire each ERA5 variable.
 The raw ERA5 data is downloaded in global latitude-longitude format and regridded to the EASE grid that OSI-SAF SIC data lies on.
+Logs are output to `logs/era5_download_logs/`.

 - `./download_cmip6_data_in_parallel.sh`.
 Downloads CMIP6 climate simulation data.
-This runs multiple `python3 icenet/download_cmip6_data.py`
+This runs multiple parallel `python3 icenet/download_cmip6_data.py`
-commands to acquire each climate simulation.
-This downloads the raw CMIP6 data in global latitude-longitude format and regrids to the EASE grid that OSI-SAF SIC data lies on.
+commands in the background to download each climate simulation.
+The raw CMIP6 data is regridded from global latitude-longitude format to the EASE grid that OSI-SAF SIC data lies on.
+Logs are output to `logs/cmip6_download_logs/`

 - `./rotate_wind_data_in_parallel.sh`.
+This runs multiple parallel `python3 icenet/rotate_wind_data.py`
-This rotates the ERA5 and CMIP6 wind vector data
-onto the EASE grid in parallel using `icenet/rotate_wind_data.py`.
+commands in the background to rotate the ERA5 and CMIP6 wind vector data onto the EASE grid.
+Logs are output to `logs/wind_rotation_logs/`.

 - `./download_seas5_forecasts_in_parallel.sh`.
 Downloads ECMWF SEAS5 SIC forecasts.
-This runs multiple `python3 icenet/download_seas5_forecasts.py`
+This runs multiple parallel `python3 icenet/download_seas5_forecasts.py`
-commands to acquire 2002-2020 SEAS5 forecasts for multiple lead times in parallel via the ECMWF MARS API and regrid the forecasts to EASE.
+commands to acquire 2002-2020 SEAS5 forecasts for each lead time via the ECMWF MARS API and regrid the forecasts to EASE.
 The forecasts are saved to `data/forecasts/seas5/` in the folders `latlon/` and `EASE/`.
+Logs are output to `logs/seas5_download_logs/`.

 - `python3 icenet/biascorrect_seas5_forecasts.py`.
 Bias corrects the SEAS5 2012+ forecasts
 using 2002-2011 forecasts.
 Also computes SEAS5 sea ice probability (SIP) fields.